vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "If you want to achieve greatness, stop asking for permission."
 > 1. "The only person you are destined to become is the person you decide to be." - Ralph Waldo Emerson

-## Persistence and Determination

-> 1. "The journey of a thousand miles begins with a single step." - Lao Tzu

 ## Mindfulness and Presence

 > 1. "You can’t make a cloudy day a sunny day, but you can embrace it and decide it’s going to be a good day after all." - Jane Lynch